 Chameleons

 Nearly half of the world’s chameleon species find their home in Madagascar.
-Spotting chameleons, however, is quite difficult as they hide in trees and change their colour according to the surroundings.
-Their size ranges from 1.4 inch-long pygmy stump-tailed chameleons to 24 inch-long Parson’s chameleons.
+Spotting chameleons, however, is quite difficult as they hide in trees and change their colour according to their surroundings.
+Their size ranges from 1.4-inch-long pygmy stump-tailed chameleons to 24-inch-long Parson’s chameleons.
 One can spot them near Nosy Be or Anja Community Reserve.

 Birds